slowli/arithmetic-parser/README.md

 it does little besides parsing.
 In particular, the library does not provide means to interpret / compile the produced AST or analyze it in other ways (e.g., by performing Hindley – Milner type inference).

+Another missing feature is control flow (such as conditionals and loops).
+This is to keep the grammar reasonably short.

 ## Implementation Details